1972 Miami Dolphins season

 The 1972 Miami Dolphins season was the franchise's seventh season and third in the National Football League (NFL).
-The team was led by third-year head coach Don Shula and achieved the only perfect season in NFL history.
-They also led the league in both points scored and fewest points allowed.
+The team was led by third-year head coach Don Shula and achieved the only perfect season in NFL history (and only the second perfect season in professional football history after the 1948 Cleveland Browns).
+It also led the league in both points scored and fewest points allowed.

-Starting quarterback Bob Griese broke his ankle in Week 5, leaving backup Earl Morrall to start the remainder of the regular season, though Griese relieved Morrall in the second half of the AFC Championship Game and started Super Bowl VII.
-Morrall, a thirty-eight-year-old who spent much of his career backing up stars including Griese, Johnny Unitas, and Bobby Layne, was named MVP in 1968 under Shula when the pair led the Baltimore Colts to the NFL championship.
-The Dolphins clinched the AFC East title in Week 10 with Morrall at quarterback.
+Starting quarterback Bob Griese broke his ankle in week 5, leaving backup Earl Morrall to start the remainder of the regular season, though Griese relieved Morrall in the second half of the AFC Championship Game and started Super Bowl VII.
+Morrall, a 38-year-old who spent much of his career backing up stars including Griese, Johnny Unitas, and Bobby Layne, was named MVP in 1968 under Shula when the pair led the Baltimore Colts to the NFL championship.
+The Dolphins clinched the AFC East title in week 10 with Morrall at quarterback.
+None of their regular season opponents advanced to the eight-team postseason; three had made the previous postseason (Kansas City, Minnesota, Baltimore).

 Running backs Larry Csonka and Mercury Morris became the first teammates to each rush for 1,000 yards in a season.
-Paul Warfield led the team in receptions and receiving yards.
+Paul Warfield led the team in receptions and receiving yards, and Marlin Briscoe led the team in receiving touchdowns.
 The offensive line included future Hall of Famers Jim Langer and Larry Little.

-The Dolphins' early-1970s defensive unit was termed the "No-Name Defense" by Dallas Cowboys coach Tom Landry given its lack of high-profile players (the unit's only Hall of Famer, linebacker Nick Buoniconti, achieved much of his success with the New England Patriots and was not inducted until 2001).
+The Dolphins' early-1970s defensive unit was termed the "No-Name Defense" by Dallas Cowboys head coach Tom Landry, given its lack of high-profile players (the unit's only Hall of Famer, linebacker Nick Buoniconti, achieved much of his success with the Boston Patriots in the 1960s and was not inducted until 2001).
 The defense was led by Buoniconti, end Bill Stanfill, tackle Manny Fernandez, and safeties Dick Anderson and Jake Scott.
 In all, nine Dolphins—Csonka, Morris, Warfield, Little, Norm Evans, Buoniconti, Stanfill, Anderson, and Scott—were selected to the Pro Bowl, and Little, Morrall, Stanfill, and Anderson were named first-team All-Pro.